 Tell me about your rabbits.

-The adoptable rabbits shown on this site are being cared for in the homes of Rabbit Advocate
+The adoptable rabbits shown on this site are being cared for in the homes of Rabbit Advocates

 Are indoor homes required?

 Our rabbits are adopted to indoor homes only.

 Are the rabbits spayed or neutered?